 Groups are facilitated by a Registered Art Therapist with support from a case worker from the service.
 Transport and ongoing client support is provided by Beryl Women Inc. Individual sessions have also been available, focusing on issues arising from surviving domestic violence, complex trauma and grief.
 Additionally, these sessions offer individuals a block of sessions in which to process and heal on a deeper level.
 This may increase their capacity to recover in a self-led and sustainable way.

 The Facilitator and Beryl staff observed that the groups were both enjoyable and therapeutic for the participants.
 Some comments from the children included, “I love coming here, doing art was the best thing about my day” and “I wish we could do art therapy every day” and “I liked painting and making slime”, “making my mask was the best fun and I made lots of colourful drawings with Bella.
-It was fun to go with Sandi to the studio”.
+It was fun to go with Sandi to the studio.”
 The parents who dropped their children at the studio reported that their children looked forward to the sessions and arrived home excited to show off what they had made.
 One parent said, “my daughter loved coming to Art Therapy.
 Her confidence has increased, and she made some interesting paintings, sculptures and a mask which was really good.
-She was always happy to visit the studio and would love to go back again”
+She was always happy to visit the studio and would love to go back again.”

 Outcomes included: